Processive and Distributive Non-Equilibrium Networks Discriminate in Alternate Limits

 Biologically, this possibility may be realized in cytoplasmic ribonucleoprotein (RNP) granules~\cite{Brangwynne2009}.
 These granules are composed of RNAs and proteins co-localized in liquid-liquid phase separated droplets.
 Their components interact promiscuously and are known to be enriched for multivalent components~\cite{Banani2017}, which we propose may serve to increase distributivity and thus orthogonality.
 RNA contributes to promiscuous granule interactions via both RNA-RNA interactions and serving as a protein scaffold ~\cite{Groot2019}.
 RNA structure is appealing as a modulator of orthogonality because it can be modified by driving a single reaction type.
 It has been recently reported that ATP within granules is hydrolyzed by DEAD-box proteins, which remodel RNA by unwinding duplexes \cite{Hondele2019}.
-The (ATP-driven) DEAD-box unwinding of RNA has been reported responsible for the dynamic makeup of RNA inside of granules, and for granule dissolution.
-It is possible that driving this reaction type can tune the orthogonality of granule interaction networks.
+This ATP-driven unwinding of RNA has been reported responsible for the dynamic makeup of RNA inside of granules, and for granule dissolution.
+It is possible that driving this reaction type can tune the orthogonality of granule interaction networks, perhaps allowing for exploration of novel interactions among components.

-Whether, and in which direction, ATP-driven RNA unwinding tunes orthogonality will depend on the molecular components of the granule.
-These components are not fixed; granules constantly exchange material with the local environment and are capable of exchanging components with each other.
-This combination of dynamic components and orthogonality driven selection may allow the cell to use existing components to explore new areas of biochemical reaction space.
 Such an ability is consistent with the apparent importance of granules in a wide variety of cellular responses to environmental cues, including stress response~\cite{Buchan2009}, transcriptional regulation~\cite{Anderson2009}, and local, activity dependent translation of mRNA at neuronal synapses~\cite{McCann2011, Barbee2006}.
 From the theoretical side, it would be interesting to investigate how orthogonality changes in a physical model of phase separation.
 Experimentally, it would be exciting to engineer a discriminatory network in which we can tune the orthogonality, and measure the resulting speed, accuracy, and product space directly.